 Recommended companies based on your search:

-SoftBank Group Business Model
+Deutsche Telekom Business Model

-Deutsche telekom business model, giffgaff business model.
+Softbank group business model, verizon wireless business model.

 Vizologi is a platform powered by artificial intelligence that searches, analyzes and visualizes the world’s collective business model intelligence to help answer strategic questions, it combines the simplicity of business model canvas with the innovation power of mash-up method .